Aryankarma/RAG/README.md

-# LLM Document Processing System
+# Problem Statement - LLM Document Processing System

 Build a system that uses Large Language Models (LLMs) to process natural language queries and retrieve relevant information from large unstructured documents such as policy documents, contracts, and emails.